 “Increased customer insights can improve efficiency, sales, and customer satisfaction”

-“More customer insights, can improve stores efficiency, increase sales, customer satisfaction, and loyalty”, says Annelie Gullström, business development manager at AMF Fastigheter in this interview.
+“With more customer insights, stores can become more efficient and increase sales, customer satisfaction and loyalty “, says Annelie Gullström, business development manager at AMF Fastigheter in this interview.

 How do you see the future of physical stores in competition with the growing e-commerce?

 “The reports give a consistent picture, namely that the physical store will survive, albeit in a changed role.
 Many even claim that it will become even more important as we become increasingly digital.
 Historically the physical store was primarily a distribution and sales channel, while it is now more moving towards the

 focus on strengthening the brand and act as a marketing channel where brands can interact with their customers.
 However, one does not despise the other.
 We will see a mix of different types of stores.

 Furthermore, studies show that the so-called Halo effect, the connection between the physical and digital store, is strong.
 A physical store can lead to increased traffic to the web by around 30–40 percent.
 Studies also show that the physical store affects brand awareness positively and also that the closure of a store both reduces traffic to the web and brand awareness.”

 Do physical stores have a future in the city centers?

 “Many argue that the role of the mall will change from being a trading place